openlibraryenvironment/listener-openurl/doc/manual.md

 ### Serving static files

-If a client fetches a URL whose path begins with `/static/`, the OpenURL listener will serve a static file from the area of the filesystem nominated by the `staticPath` entry in the configuration file.
+If a client fetches a URL whose path begins with `/static/`, the OpenURL listener will serve a static file from the `static` subdirectory of the filesystem nominated by the `docRoot` entry in the configuration file.
 This can be used to obtain HTML pages, stylesheets, images, etc. In particular, the HTML generated using templates may refer to stylesheets and images that are provided by the OpenURL listener.

-As a special case, the URL `/favicon.ico`, which many web browsers fetch automatically, is interpreted as a request for `/static/favicon.ico`.
+As a special case, the URL `/favicon.ico`, which many web browsers fetch automatically, is interpreted as a request to fetch the file of that name from the root of the directory specified by the `docRoot` configuration item.